Creating an Amazon Aurora DB cluster

 You can create an Aurora DB cluster using the AWS Management Console, the AWS CLI, or the RDS API.

-You can create a DB instance running MySQL with the AWS Management Console with Easy create enabled or not enabled.
+You can create a DB cluster using the AWS Management Console with Easy create enabled or not enabled.
 With Easy create enabled, you specify only the DB engine type, DB instance size, and DB instance identifier.
-Easy Create uses the default setting for other configuration options.
+Easy create uses the default setting for other configuration options.
 With Easy create not enabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance.

-For this example, Standard Create is enabled, and Easy Create isn't enabled.
-For information about creating an Aurora MySQL DB cluster with Easy create enabled, see Getting started with Amazon Aurora.
+For this example, Standard create is enabled, and Easy create isn't enabled.
+For information about creating a DB cluster with Easy create enabled, see Getting started with Amazon Aurora.

 To create an Aurora DB cluster using the console